Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

 Taste plays a huge part in how humans experience food.
-We typically won’t eat things that we don’t find tasty, but can the same be said about our canine family members?
+We typically won’t eat things that we do not find tasty, but can the same be said about our canine family members?
 Dogs eat all sorts of strange things—sand, grass, paper, rocks, socks, toys, and even their own excrement.
 These items can’t possibly taste good, so you’re probably wondering if dogs have a sense of taste at all.

 Of course, dogs have taste buds, but their tendency to eat bizarre non-food items is typically tied to their curiosity or an insatiable need to chew rather than toward taste.